-The community of Lac du Bonnet is a recreation and adventure destination in Eastern Manitoba, Canada located on the banks of the Winnipeg River.
+Lac du Bonnet, Manitoba, Canada is a recreation and adventure destination in Eastern Manitoba, Canada located on the banks of the Winnipeg River.
 The community enjoys the company of two really large wilderness parks and over 60+ kilometres of lakes and rivers.
 Lac du Bonnet is located on the granite hills of the Canadian Shield in a section of Manitoba where the prairie grassland region meets the boreal forest region.

 Activities and attractions most enjoyed in and around Lac du Bonnet and the surrounding areas includes fishing, boating, sightseeing, water skiing, canoeing, golfing, picnicking, swimming, biking, hiking, hunting, birdwatching (birding), xc skiing, ice fishing and snowmobiling.